“It’s okay, Ground Control. I know you did everything you could.”

 The last two syllables hit Charles like a two-tonne truck.
-He felt the room spin around him, as if he’d just been clocked in the jaw by a solid right hook.
-Charles placed his sweaty hands on the polished dark wood of the desk, palms down, just to make sure he didn’t lose his balance and go sliding of his chair onto the floor.
-The table beneath his fingers felt cold and indifferent; the feeling simultaneously grounded him in the reality of the moment and made him feel as if he were dreaming or in a drunken stupor.
-This desk is really hard, he thought, madly.
+The room spun around him as if a solid right hook had clocked him in the jaw.
+Charles gripped the polished dark wood of the desk, hands sweaty, so he didn’t lose his balance and fall.
+The table beneath his fingers was cold and indifferent.
+The sensation grounded him in the reality of the moment and made him feel as if he floated through a dream.
+Or a drunken stupor.
+This desk is really hard, he thought.
 That’s enough, Stan.
 The wood is very cold.
 He’s gone.
 Is wood always this cold?
 That’s enough, Stan.
 It’s very cold.

-Somewhere behind him, a woman was sobbing.
-Hell, they were all sobbing.
+Somewhere behind him, a woman sobbed.
+Hell, they all sobbed.
 Gabrielle was just the most audible.

 The words bounced around his skull: He’s gone.
 He’s gone.
 He’s gone.